mixu/miniq/readme.md

 - `tasks` are callbacks `function(done) { ... }` which should call `done()` when they are complete.

 The return value is an object with a function `.exec(tasks, onDone)`.
 Calling this function appends the new set of tasks and queues the `onDone` function once all of those tasks have completed.

+## Some notes on Node 0.10.x (supported since `0.1.x`)

+`miniq` uses `setImmediate` when available to break call stacks.
+The purpose of this is to prevent stack overflows from occurring when executing in a tight loop.

+However, note that this has a performance impact which can be substantial and is unnecessary if your payloads are already asynchronous - for example, with a test tree of 40k file read tasks using `file-dedupe` (which uses `miniq` internally), the runtime went from 50s to 30s simply by disabling the stack breaking.

+Because of the potential performance impact, I've added the `.maxStack` property on the queue; this is set to `50` by default, which seems to retain a good balance between call stack size and avoiding scheduling overhead.
+To set the `maxStack`, set it on the return value.
+For example:

+    var queue = parallel(10, [ ... ], onDone);
+    queue.maxStack = Infinity;

 ## Example: replacement for `parallelLimit`